Jascandevelop/django_cityloc_pkg/README.md

 # Package Management

-Creation, management, delivery and documentation of a package for a Django app using Python, VS Code and Github workflows.
+Creation, management, delivery and documentation of a package for a Django app using Python, HTML, VS Code and Github workflows.